 content with your choice to utilize ATVs in your next big hunt while at the

-same time maintain a good image in the eyes of the general public who often
+same time maintain a good image in the eyes of the general public.
+Even

 To enjoy a better hunt for everyone, follow these simple rulesCOURTESY

-headed and try not to drive across someone elses line
+try not to drive across someone elses likely line of

 - Keep your ATV properly tuned and muffled to reduce exhaust sounds and emissions.
 Keep your noise to